The race to be the next British prime minister, briefly explained

-The race to replace outgoing British Prime Minister Theresa May has officially begun.
+The race to replace outgoing British Prime Minister Theresa May is on.

+Boris Johnson, the former foreign minister, confirmed his frontrunner status Thursday, coming in first place after the first round of voting by Conservative members of Parliament.

+Johnson won 114 votes, far ahead of the rest of the field of 10 contenders.
+The runner-up, current foreign minister Jeremy Hunt, secured just 43 votes.

-Brexit is dominating the race — although it certainly won’t be the only issue the next leader will deal with, each candidate is trying to promote their Brexit bona fides and make the case they have the best strategy to steer the UK through its divorce with the EU.
+Brexit is dominating the race, and each candidate is trying to promote their Brexit bona fides and make the case that they have the best strategy to steer the UK through its divorce with the EU.

-This leadership contest is expected to take weeks, with a new prime minister taking over toward the middle-to-end of July.
-Here’s what to expect, and who are the candidates competing to be the UK’s next leader.
+This leadership contest is expected to stretch on for weeks, with a new prime minister taking over toward the middle to end of July.
+Here’s what to expect, and what to know about the candidates competing to be the UK’s next leader.

 A brief guide to the Conservative leadership contest

-Prime Minister Theresa May formally stepped aside as leader of the Conservative Party on June 7, allowing the contest to replace her to begin Monday.
+Prime Minister Theresa May formally stepped aside as leader of the Conservative Party on June 7, allowing the contest to replace her to begin on the 10th.
 May will remain as prime minister until the next leader is selected, likely sometime in July.

 The next prime minister will also come from the Conservatives (or Tories, as they’re called).
 That’s because the actual makeup of Parliament isn’t changing, and the Conservatives will retain control of government.
 The next general election isn’t scheduled until 2022, so presumably, whoever takes over for May will stay in power at least until then.
 (Earlier elections can’t be ruled out, of course, but they’re not an option right now.)